 Alt.
 1: No SPS HARQ-ACK is transmitted, deferred and non-deferred HARQ-ACK bits are not transmitted and a new target slot is determined

-Supporting companies: Intel, DOCOMO, ETRI, China Telecom…
+Supporting companies: Intel, DOCOMO, ETRI, China Telecom, Huawei…

 Alt.
 2: partial deferral, i.e. only part of the deferred HARQ-ACK bits (that can be mapped) is transmitted